ahnaft80/spotify-rec/README.md

    - Measured listening diversity with metrics like the Gini Coefficient.

 2. **Personalized Recommendations:**
+   - Two recommendation strategies:
-   - Identified songs not previously listened to using cosine similarity on audio features.
+     - `EDA_cosine_rec.ipynb`: A cosine similarity-based recommendation approach using audio features.
-   - Recommended tracks that align closely with personal listening preferences.
+     - `cluster_rec.ipynb`: A clustering-based approach that segments listening history and recommends songs based on dominant clusters.
+   - Ensured diverse recommendations by limiting repeated artists and adding weighted randomness.

 3. **Spotify Playlist Creation:**
    - Transformed recommendations into a Spotify playlist using the Spotify API.